-- 139.(1) The Authority may issue guidelines for the purpose of - (a) establishing codes of conduct to govern the civil aviation sector; - (b) modernizing the civil aviation sector; and - (c) promoting international standards and practices in respect of civil aviation sector. - (2) Guidelines issued in accordance with subsection(1) shall be published in the Official Gazette.
+- 138.(1) The Authority may issue guidelines for the purpose of - (a) establishing codes of conduct to govern the civil aviation sector; - (b) modernizing the civil aviation sector; and - (c) promoting international standards and practices in respect of the civil aviation sector. - (2) Guidelines issued in accordance with subsection (1) shall be published in the Official Gazette. - (3) The Authority may issue such operational manuals and operational regulations as it thinks fit in respect of the civil aviation sector.